 Maybe this shows itself in the people you date, or maybe you gravitate towards older friends, but the youngest sibling most likely identifies with an age group similar to their older siblings'.

-8 people just voted on Teachers Recognized You Before They Were Your Teachers
+Teachers Recognized You Before They Were Your Teachers

 Depending on your older brother or sister, this could have been a good thing, or it could have been a not-so good thing.